munificent/game-programming-patterns/book/bytecode.markdown

         ways.

         Most non-programmers don't think of plaintext like that.
-To them, text files feel like filling in tax forms for a robotic auditor that yells at them if they forget a single semicolon.
+To them, text files feel like filling in tax forms for an angry robotic auditor that yells at them if they forget a single semicolon.

  *  **If you define a graphical authoring tool:**